 Juliet Haysom is an artist who is interested in architecture and makes work that has a specific relationship with place.
 Each of her projects develop out of a period of research, during which latent aspects of a site (such as its geology and history) suggest the strategies and material processes that are employed within the work.

-At Unity Street, to the south of Bristol’s Old Market, Juliet has been commissioned to lead designs for a new public park.
-Having investigated other local parks and analysed the dramatic changes in the urban context of the area through the last century, a series of five follies has been designed.
-Three of these will be cast directly from a brick and pennant stone wall that is being demolished as part of the site’s development, and the other two will be based on photographs of an old pub that was demolished in the 1970s.
-Each folly will be set within a landscape that acknowledges the layered urban history of the site, evoking its rich history through material details.
-The first phase of the project will be completed in August 2017.
+At Unity Street, to the south of Bristol’s Old Market, Juliet was commissioned to lead designs for a new public park.
+Having investigated other local parks and analysed the dramatic changes in the urban context of the area through the last century, a series of five follies was designed.
+Three of these were cast directly from moulds taken from a brick and pennant stone wall that was demolished as part of the site’s development, and the other two were cast from constructed formwork based on photographs of an old pub that was demolished in the 1970s.
+Each folly has been set within a landscape that acknowledges the layered urban history of the site, evoking its rich history through material details.
+The first phase of the project was completed in August 2017, the second phase in spring 2021.

 At Lake Shore, Bristol (2008) Juliet was commissioned to articulate the proposed building’s relationship with its invisible ground source heat pump system.
 This system would provide the building with sustainable heating and cooling.
 Working closely with a specialist wax manufacturer and a bronze foundry she researched and developed an efficient and innovative method of working directly into wax and casting into bronze, sections of which would be connected together to make a tactile, thermal handrail that supplied heat to the new building.